negimox/react_learning/README.md

     It require a second field setVar to modify the useState variable because of how React core algo works which finds difference between DOM and this second attribute is what triggers it.

   - useEffect()
+    It is called after the component is rendered.